unixsurfer/haproxystats/README.rst

 Queuing system
 ##############

-The *incoming* directory together with inotify API provides a simple queueing system which is used as a communication channel between haproxystats-pull and haproxystats-process programs.
+The *incoming* directory together with the inotify API provides a simple queueing system which is used as a communication channel between haproxystats-pull and haproxystats-process programs.
 There isn't any feedback mechanism in place, thus haproxystats-pull monitors the number of directories before it pulls